cortex-js/compute-engine/src/docs/contributing.md

 interest.

 There's almost no linear-algebra (`Transpose`, `Determinant`, `Rank`...).
-Also, in the source file for the standard library, I have left some comments as to what some future functions would be nice to have.
+Also, in the source file for the MathJSON Standard Library, I have left some comments as to what some future functions would be nice to have.
 That can also be a source of inspiration.